ovh/docs/pages/platform/public-cloud/import_a_failover_ip/guide.en-au.md

 ![IP Section](images/import1.png){.thumbnail}

-If you do not own a Failover IP on a public cloud yet, the option will be displayed on the welcome page.
+If you do not currently have a Failover IP on your Public Cloud project, the option to import an IP will then be displayed on the homepage.

 Click on `...`{.action} next to the IP address you would like to import and click `Import this failover IP`{.action}.